ray-project/ray/doc/source/ray-air/trainer.rst

 How to report metrics and checkpoints?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-During model training, you may want to save training metrics and checkpoints for downstream processing (e.g. serving the model).
+During model training, you may want to save training metrics and checkpoints for downstream processing (e.g., serving the model).

 Use the :ref:`Session <air-session-ref>` API to gather metrics and save checkpoints.
 Checkpoints are synced to driver or the cloud storage based on user's configurations,